mengstr/cpm8266/README.md

 You will need ESP-Open-SDK installed.
 If you don't already have it you can get it at https://github.com/pfalcon/esp-open-sdk.
-Just follow the instructions for there and br prepared for a lengthy (but automates) process.
+Just follow the instructions for there and be prepared for a lengthy (but automated) process.

 Then clone the code for this project with: